h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_2_5_explanation.md

 - Stochastic gradient descent uses a single random example per update, providing faster but noisier updates
 - The learning rate must be carefully tuned to balance convergence speed and stability
 - Initial iterations may sometimes increase the cost before finding the descent direction
+- Different optimization algorithms (SGD, Adam, RMSprop) have different convergence properties

 ## Conclusion
-- The initial cost with zero parameters is 0.6931, which is exactly -log(0.5), reflecting equal probabilities for all examples
+- The initial cost with zero parameters is -5.55, representing the sum of log probabilities for all examples
 - Gradient descent updates move the parameters in the direction that minimizes the cost function, though early iterations may temporarily increase it
 - Stochastic gradient descent shows higher variance in updates, reflecting its use of individual examples
 - The decision boundary equation (Tumor Size = 62.25 - 0.5 × Age) creates a line that separates benign and malignant regions
-- For a new patient with age 50 and tumor size 30mm, the model predicts a benign tumor with high confidence (probability ≈ 0)
+- For a new patient with age 50 and tumor size 30mm, the model predicts a benign tumor with very high confidence (probability ≈ 0)
 - Tumor size has a stronger influence on malignancy prediction than age (odds ratios of 9.0 vs 3.0)
 - The learning rate must be carefully chosen to ensure efficient convergence without oscillation or divergence